AMD lands Google, Twitter as customers with newest server chip

-(Reuters) - Advanced Micro Devices Inc (AMD.O) on Wednesday released the second generation of its processor chip for data centers and said that it had landed Alphabet Inc’ (GOOGL.O) Google and Twitter Inc (TWTR.N) as customers.
+Aug 7 (Reuters) - Advanced Micro Devices Inc on Wednesday released the second generation of its processor chip for data centers and said that it had landed Alphabet Inc’ Google and Twitter Inc as customers.

 AMD’s newest generation of server chip, called EPYC, uses a new chip-making technology from its contract manufacturers that helps the chips have better performance while consuming less power.